SidRoberts/centum/docs/components/console/commands.md

 $application->addCommand(IndexCommand::class);
 ```

-The Application will be able to determine Command's name from the CommandMetadata attribute.
+The Application will be able to determine Command's name from the `CommandMetadata` attribute.
-Commands are processed in the order that they are added to the Application but a later added Command can overwrite an older Command with the same name.
+Commands are processed in the order they are added.
+A later Command with the same name will overwrite an earlier one.

-If the Command's name is not valid, then an [`Centum\Console\Exception\InvalidCommandNameException`](https://github.com/SidRoberts/centum/blob/development/src/Console/Exception/InvalidCommandNameException.php) will be thrown.
+If the Command's name is invalid, [`InvalidCommandNameException`](https://github.com/SidRoberts/centum/blob/development/src/Console/Exception/InvalidCommandNameException.php) will be thrown.